rocketeers-app/rocketeers/content/features/cloudflare-domain-import-in-bulk.md

 ---
-title: Cloudflare domain import in bulk
+title: Import mutiple Sites into Cloudflare
-slug: cloudflare-domain-import-in-bulk
+slug: import-multiple-sites-into-cloudflare
-description: You can import all of your domains in one bulk with our Cloudflare integration.
+description: You can import all of your sites in one go with our Cloudflare integration.
 This saves a lot of time for agencies and developers with a big domain portfolio when switching from another DNS cloud provider or transfering domains for a client.
 ---